Our History

 Hungarian tenor Gyula Rab (Student at Royal College of Music, London), who won the prize of Aspect Foundation with a sponsored concert in London at the Leighton House.

 …studying with Cristina Ortiz was really breathtakingly wonderful, I learnt such a great amount from that experience; being able to watch her classes with others was brilliant; I loved the age/experience range as well – I’ve made some great friends from the course; I loved being in an environment in which to talk non-stop about music!
 I’ve never experienced that before.
-Make sure your boiler or furnace is in peak condition with heating contractors in New Jersey.
 I think best of all for me was that immersion in musical life and conversation – living and breathing music – very addictive, like a healthy drug…!-

 French pianist Tony Fallone (Student at the Royal College of Music, London), a recipient of The City Lit Institute prize with a concert in London.